 What are the top skills employers look for in healthcare degree graduates in Maine?

-Employers in Maine's healthcare sector prioritize a combination of technical expertise and interpersonal skills in graduates holding online healthcare degrees.
-According to the Maine Department of Labor, critical thinking and clinical competence rank highly due to the complex nature of patient care in the state's diverse population.
+Employers in Maine's healthcare sector prioritize a blend of technical expertise and interpersonal skills in graduates holding online healthcare degrees.
+Key skills include clinical proficiency, critical thinking, and familiarity with healthcare technology systems, such as electronic health records (EHR).
+According to the Maine Department of Labor, healthcare employers increasingly seek graduates who can adapt to evolving healthcare regulations and patient care protocols.

 How to find internships in Maine relevant to a healthcare degree?